tshepang/blog-movies/content/movies/2007 movie review.rst

-is *The Kingdom*, while the best closing credits is by *300*, with its nice mix of 2D and 3D imagery. *Next* wins both most romantic scene (the definition of beauty) and most painful scene (wheelchair explosion) even though both their impact was painfully reduced on a revisit, while the movie is runner-up as best concept (seeing the future in a mere 2 minutes), the winner in that category being *Dejavu*, which is the best treatment I've ever seen of time-travel, though the movie itself sucks much.
-2nd runner-up happens to be *Solaris*, whose concept is reminiscent of that of *Sphere* and therefore not so fresh. *Solaris* is also runner-up for most surreal, winner by far being the unbearably weird *The Fountain*. `The Last King of Scotland`_ had the best music,
+is *The Kingdom*, while the best closing credits is by *300*, with its nice mix of 2D and 3D imagery. *Next* wins both most romantic scene (the definition of beauty) and most painful scene (wheelchair explosion) even though both their impact was painfully reduced on a revisit.
+The movie also offers best concept (seeing the future in a mere 2 minutes).
+Runner-up happens to be *Solaris*, whose concept is reminiscent of that of *Sphere* and therefore not so fresh. *Solaris* is also runner-up for most surreal, winner by far being the unbearably weird *The Fountain*. `The Last King of Scotland`_ had the best music,